dathanb/migrations/journal.md

 able to start envoy first and then bootstrap the fakestack cluster through the same procedure we'll use to start an updated fakestack cluster.
 I'll have to look into that -- maybe we'll get lucky and Envoy will support listeners with empty clusters.

+# 2019-06-13

+I have some basic but nice scripts for starting and stopping the basic infrastructure (docker network, postgres, envoy).
+I think the `tini` init running in Docker should forward `SIGHUP` to envoy, which should trigger a restart.
+Need to double-check that, though.

+Actually, it looks like we might have to run a Python script to handle the sighup and actually do the hot reloading.
+I tested without the Python script and tini seems to translate SIGHUP to SIGTERM, so the whole container just exits.

+So I'll download the python hot restart wrapper and use it instead of tini.

+No luck yet -- and it appears that the hot restart wrapper actually swallows sigterm and prevents graceful shutdown.
+So maybe back to square one.

+# 2019-06-14

+Turns out I wasn't rebuilding the Docker image. :facepalm: But once I did, and passed the `--restart-epoch` to envoy, I start getting a failure due to inability to access a shared memory device.

+Given that all I really want is round-robin load balancing and graceful restart, I think we'll just try nginx next.